 Marketers often forget that results are much more valuable if they can be measured and understood.
-If you’re not able to clearly understand which ads or links are getting you the most clicks, conversions and sales, then how will you know where to spend your budget?
+If you’re not able to clearly understand which ads or links are getting you the most clicks, conversions, and sales, then how will you know where to spend your budget?

 Let’s say you put three different banner ads on a website to rotate.
 You then check your analytics and find that you’re getting lots of clicks and conversions from that website.
 Don’t pat yourself on the back just yet.
 Your job isn’t over.

 What if only one of those ads was so appealing that it got most of the clicks and most of the conversions?
 Without UTM tracking you would have no idea which ad that was.
 So, you keep spending more money on all three ads instead of removing the two ads with poorer results.
-Placing a unique UTM tracking code on each one of those ads would allow you to see which specific ad got the most clicks and conversions, therefore allowing you to spend you budget on the right ad.
+Placing a unique UTM tracking code on each one of those ads would allow you to see which specific ad got the most clicks and conversions, therefore allowing you to spend your budget on the right ad.

-I won't name specific websites but the amount of clicks I supposedly get from banner ads and links are reported way higher than what Google analytics shows.
+I won't name specific websites but the amount of clicks I supposedly get from banner ads and links are reported way higher than what Google Analytics shows.
 In fact, the numbers aren't even close.
 I usually only rely on Google analytics for actual numbers from referring traffic.

 UTM tracking is provided by Google for free and easily integrates into your analytics.
-From my experience and other people I have spoken with in the industry, Google analytics is much more reliable than the numbers shown from the place you are buying your ads from.
+From my experience and other people I have spoken with in the industry, Google Analytics is much more reliable than the numbers shown from the place you are buying your ads from.

-The math is real simple.
+The math is really simple.
 Why pay for impressions that don't get you clicks, and why pay for clicks that don't get you conversions.
 Put your money back in your pocket or spend it on ads and links that get high clicks and conversions.